civ-clone/web-renderer/README.md

 - Split out the UI functions into separate packages
 - Add the concept of asset-packs so that open source tilesets can be used
 - i18n + l10n
+- Fix the mimimap highlight render position (and have it wrap around)

 See also the wider `TODO`s: